 Chris Baker, 15 years old with a 7.5 lb largemouth bass from a farm pond.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
-Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Maryland.
-Understanding the primary seasonal movements of smallmouth bass and largemouth bass is key to locating them on local lakes in the Old Line State.
+We offer information about bass fishing on your favorite bass lake in MD.
+Understanding the seasonal movements of smallmouth bass and largemouth bass is key to locating them on local lakes in the Old Line State.

 Catch big bass!